ZeSilverNova/Godot-exercices/README.md

 # Godot-exercices

-This is wher I'll put every exercice I do on Godot.
+This is where I'll put every exercice I do on Godot.